blaenk/site/content/notes/java.md

 Generics only work with reference types, so that a primitive type such as `int` can't be a type argument to a type parameter, instead necessitating a boxed type such as `Integer`.

-It's not possible to create an instance of a type parameter, since the compiler won't know what type to actually create.
-By extension, it's not possible to instantiate arrays whose element type is a type parameter.
-It's also not possible to create arrays of a specific generic type, since after type erasure it becomes a raw type and would allow any type of object.
-However, it is possible to create arrays of references to a generic type via a [wildcard](#wildcards).
-It's also not possible to create generic exception classes.
+It's not possible to:

+* create an instance of a type parameter, since the compiler won't know what type to actually create
+* instantiate arrays whose element type is a type parameter
+* create arrays of a specific generic type, since after type erasure it becomes a raw type and would allow any type of object.
+However, it is possible to create arrays of references to a generic type via a [wildcard](#wildcards)
+* create generic exception classes

 ``` java
 class T<A> {